Generation Z: What to Expect from Graduates at Work?

 For Generation Z, the priority is a flexible schedule and a lack of total control from management, which will allow them to do the task when they want.

 Generation Z needs comfort in everything.
 They want to work in a spacious office.
 The road to work should not take long for them, and staying in an office should not cause depression.
 In addition to external comfort, internal comfort is essential for them.

 They need psychological comfort where colleagues are friends, and the manager is like an older brother.
 They are not detained in a company where the boss creates an unhealthy atmosphere in the team and where employees are fired at once.
 It all breaks their comfort zone and they do not intend to endure it.

 Development is foremost

 Development is essential enough for the new generation.
-Work should not only bring good money but also help with personalities become better.
+Work should not only bring good money but also help personalities become better.
 They seek to be hired without experience and entrusted with pressing tasks that will help them prove themselves from a new perspective.
 Professional development is equally important to Generation Z. Therefore, they will not be retained in a non-career post.

 Who owns the future?

 In addition to the requirements for working conditions, Generation Z, which does not know technology-free living, has criteria for areas of activity.
 Thus, according to surveys, university graduates and students most want to work in IT, because they believe that eventually the need for employees will disappear and everything will be automated.